 French Toast ‘s Roman Connection

-The exact origins of French Toast are unknown.
-But it is clear that France wasn’t the country where this toast originated.
+The exact origin of French Toast is unknown.
+But it is clear that France wasn’t the country where this breakfast originated.
 This delicious toast has its earliest reference that dates all the way back to Rome in the 4th century.

 ‘French Toast’ is mentioned as Pan Dulicius in a Roman cookbook attributed to Apicius.